"A merry heart does good like a medicine."

 Now there's a terrific verse for another annoying snowy, bad-economic-times kind of day like this one.

 I've heard that 80 percent of people in doctors' offices are there due to stress-related symptoms.
-Hmmm... perhaps my goal should be to stay calm and happy with God and my life.
-I'm thinking trust and relaxation just may be like general health booster shots.
+Hmmm.
+Perhaps my goal should be to stay calm and happy with God in my life.

-Again, you might not agree.
-(And too, I'm not saying all sick people are worriers.)
-But I'm thinking that as I near 50, more than ever, I need not only to change my diet in revolutionary ways, I also must watch--more closely than ever--the way I respond to hard times (small, daily ones or huge ones).
-Rather than allowing that overwhelmed feeling to spin me to dizziness, I need to choose booster shots of peace and trust and knowing that my times are in God's hands.
-For Life within those hands should be the healthiest, least fearful and calmest way to go.
+But I'm thinking that as I near 50, more than ever, I need not only to change my diet in revolutionary ways, I also must watch--more closely than ever--the way I respond to hard times.
+Rather than allowing that overwhelmed feeling to pull me down, I need to choose booster shots of peace, trust and knowing that my times are in God's hands.

 "As a man thinks in his heart so is he..."